BREXIT: How does it affect you as a British citizen living in Denmark?

 Applying for new residence documents under the Withdrawal Agreement

 Even if you are temporarily residing abroad, you still need to apply for the new residence document before 31 December 2021.
-The applications are made online, but you need to have your biometrics recorded in one SIRI’s citizen centers.
-If it is not possible for you to have your biometrics recorded in Denmark, you can have them recorded at a Danish representation/embassy or at a Visa Application Center (VFS).
+The applications are submitted online, but you need to have your biometrics recorded in one SIRI’s citizen centers.
+You may also have your biometrics recorded at a Danish representation/embassy or at a Visa Application Center (VFS).

-Residence documents that have been issued in accordance with the EU rules on free movement will continue to be valid as documentation for residence rights until a new residence document is issued.
-This also applies if you are the holder of residence documents of older age, e.g. document issued to a citizen of an EC Member State.
+Residence documents issued under EU rules on free movement will continue to be valid as documentation for residence rights until a new residence document is issued.
+This also applies if you are the holder of an old residence documents, e.g. document issued to a citizen of an EC Member State.

 Applications for a residence document under the Withdrawal Agreement must be submitted on 31 December 2021 at the latest to the Agency for International Recruitment and Integration (SIRI).